Skip to main content

 Series Appearance Library

 The series appearance library is the primary tool that is used to control the appearance of the graph series.
-As with the panel scope library, the series appearance library is pre-populated with some of the most common options.
+As with the data set scope library, the series appearance library is pre-populated with some of the most common options.
 There is a set of options for the series appearance depending on the graph type (line graph or box plot).

 For a line graph the following properties can be customized: